mgpacifique/lap_phase_2_chrun_classification-project/README.md

 ## Dataset

+The first 3000 records of the dataset can be found in a database you will have to access remotely:

+Database credantials are found into `.env` file

-The dataset used in this project is split into two CSV files:
+The remaining dataset is split into two CSV files:
 - `LP2_Telco-churn-second-2000_1.csv`
 - `LP2_Telco-churn-second-2000.csv`